jbpratt/imdb_bot/README.md

 To download the files used for searching iMDB, run `./hack/dl-files.sh`

 This is learning attempt and my first project in Rust.

+The script is not used any more thanks to some @BurntSushi magic